-Rule No. 1232 of 15 December 2005 laying down the conditions of recruitment and employment of temporary staff members from 1 January 20061
+Rule No. 1232 of 15 December 2005 laying down the conditions of recruitment and employment of temporary staff members in France from 1 January 20061

 Part I – Definition 2